Books & Essays

 In The Fiction Factory: or, from Pulp Row to Quality Street, Quentin Reynolds documents over a century's worth of the history, legends, and collected anecdotes of the pulp publishing giant Street & Smith Corp.
 Random House, 1955.

 The Encyclopedia of Pulp Fiction Writers, edited by Lee Server, is a comprehensive resource on writers of genre fiction, offering biographical entries on legendary writers in all of the mass-market categories.
-Each entry is followed by a bibliography.
+Each entry includes a bibliography.
 Checkmark, 2002.

 Pulp Culture: The Art of Fiction Magazines is an illustrated collection of magazine covers from pulp fiction magazines, which looks at the cover styles for westerns, erotic stories, mysteries, and horror pulps.
 Collectors Press, 1998.